DanielKehoe/learn-rails-copilot/10_Introduction.md

 There is deep satisfaction in building an application and making it run.
 With this book, I'll give you everything you need to build a real-world Rails application.
 More importantly, I'll explain everything you build, so you understand how it works.
 There will be no mystery code.

-When you've completed this tutorial, you will be ready for more advanced books such as Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/), tutorials such as [GoRails](https://gorails.com/), or code camps that provide intensive training in Ruby on Rails.
+When you've completed this tutorial, you will be ready for more advanced books such as Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/),  the [GoRails](https://gorails.com/) tutorials, or code camps that provide intensive training in Ruby on Rails.

 ### About *First Steps*